-In 2013 all of our classroom teachers were successful in gaining their ICT certificate and 7 of our staff also gained their advanced digital pedagogical license.
+Our classroom teachers have obtained their ICT certificate and 7 of our staff have also gained their advanced digital pedagogical license.
 This has greatly increased the staff's ability to ensure our students remained engaged and focused in our modern classroom climate.

-Social climate
+Social Climate